A lot or a little?

-Parents need to know that Locke & Key is a TV adaptation of a series of horror-themed graphic novels of the same name.
-There are violent moments throughout the story, both in the present and in flashbacks of a defining moment in the characters' lives when a family member was shot and killed.
+Parents need to know that Locke & Key is based on the same-named series of horror-themed graphic novels.
+There are violent moments throughout the series, both in the present and in flashbacks to a defining moment in the characters' lives when a family member was shot and killed.
 In other scenes, a woman chokes a man to death, there's a lengthy fistfight, and there's a death by fire with suspicious causes.
-Language is another concern, including "bulls--t," "a--hole," "hell," "Jesus," and name-calling like "d--kwad."
-Finally, teen sexuality (no nudity) and underage drinking and smoking happen as well.
-That said, the show is exceedingly well crafted to appeal to older teens and adults alike, and the sinister and mysterious nature of the villain is on point for a riveting watch.
+Language includes "bulls--t," "a--hole," "hell," "Jesus," and name-calling like "d--kwad."
+There's also teen sexuality (no nudity) and underage drinking and smoking.
+That said, the show is exceedingly well crafted to appeal to both teens and adults, and the villain's sinister, mysterious nature makes for a riveting watch.
 Need another reason to like it?
-The Locke kids' relationships start off realistically strained but improve as they face the uncertainty of their present challenges together, which helps each of them better cope with a tragic loss.
+The Locke kids' relationships start off realistically strained but improve as they face the uncertainty of their challenges together, which helps them better cope with a tragic loss.

 - Parents say